dotnet/aspnetcore/README.md

 ## What is this?

-This repo hosts sources for the `Microsoft.AspNet.AngularServices` and `Microsoft.AspNet.ReactServices` packages, along with samples and the underlying `Microsoft.AspNet.NodeServices` project.
+This repo hosts sources for the `Microsoft.AspNetCore.AngularServices` and `Microsoft.AspNetCore.ReactServices` packages, along with samples and the underlying `Microsoft.AspNetCore.NodeServices project`.

-#### `Microsoft.AspNet.AngularServices`
+#### `Microsoft.AspNetCore.AngularServices`

 This package provides facilities for developers building Angular 2 applications on ASP.NET.